rauc/rauc/docs/integration.rst

 .. warning::
-  It is highly recommended to read the full Barebox bootchooser `documentation <http://barebox.org/doc/latest/user/bootchooser.html>`_ in order to know about the requirements and possibilites in fine-tuning the behavior according to you needs.
+  It is highly recommended to read the full Barebox bootchooser `documentation <http://barebox.org/doc/latest/user/bootchooser.html>`_ in order to know about the requirements and possibilities in fine-tuning the behavior according to your needs.

   Also make sure to have these ``nv`` settings in your compiled-in environment, not in your device-local environment.